April 16, 2024

 Proficiency levels

-Next, the skills database needs a measuring tool to assess and rate each skill or competency.
+Next, the skills inventory needs a measuring tool to assess and rate each skill or competency.
 To give you an example, MuchSkills follows a 3x3 assessment system where an employee can rank themselves as ‘beginner’, ‘intermediate’, or ‘expert’ in a specific skill.
 Within those three levels, there are a further three levels for a more detailed reading of one’s level of proficiency or expertise.
-Your skills database should be comprehensive enough to tell you exactly how proficient an employee is with a particular skill or define the proficiency level required for a specific position.
+Your skills inventory should be comprehensive enough to tell you exactly how proficient an employee is with a particular skill or define the proficiency level required for a specific position.

 Skills Distribution organisation wide